Skeletá

 Skeletá is the sixth studio album by the Swedish rock band Ghost.
 It was released on 25 April 2025 through Loma Vista Recordings, was preceded by the singles "Satanized", "Lachryma" and "Peacefield", and is notable for being the band's first album to top the US Billboard 200.
-The album was produced by the band's leader Tobias Forge under an alias "Gene Walker."
+The album was produced by the band's leader Tobias Forge under the alias "Gene Walker".

 Release

 Skeletá follows up the band's 2022 studio album Impera and is described as their "most unflinchingly introspective work to date".
 It was reported to include lyricism of "the newly instated Perpetua" and showcase a variety of "distinct individual emotional vistas".
 The band announced the album alongside the release of the lead single "Satanized" on 5 March 2025.
 Accompanying visuals were developed by the band alongside Jason Zada and enables fans to be integrated into the video.
 The album's second single, "Lachryma", was released on 11 April 2025.
 The album's third single, "Peacefield", was released on 22 April 2025.
+The fourth and final single "Umbra" was released on 14 February 2026.

 Alongside the album announcement, the band revealed the new figurehead for the band called Papa V Perpetua.
 His vocal debut on the lead single "Satanized" was said to concern "demonic possessions" and succumbing to "dark forces".

 Composition and themes

 Musically, the album has been described as hard rock, arena rock, pop rock, and glam metal.
-The album has been described as Ghost's most introspective' album.
+The album has been described as Ghost's most introspective album.
 Speaking about the album's themes, Sydney Taylor of Loudwire wrote, "It's a constant reckoning with guilt, identity, faith and failure."

 Promotion

-In promotion of the album, the band embarked on the Skeletour, currently consisting of 55 dates starting at the AO Arena in Manchester on 15 April 2025.
-The tour encompasses dates in the United States, Europe, and Mexico and is said to celebrate their "most spectacular live productions" as well as the "most ambitious run of their career".
+In promotion of the album, the band embarked on the Skeletour, consisting of 73 dates starting at the AO Arena in Manchester on 15 April 2025 until February 2026.
+The tour encompassed dates in the United States, Europe, and Mexico and celebrated their "most spectacular live productions" as well as the "most ambitious run of their career".

 Somewhat controversially, the band decided not to allow mobile phones in the venues for the tour.
 This led to a massive accumulation of attendees ahead of their show in Birmingham, England, as staff searched bags for phones.